ginnylearn/hatebaseVocabulary/README.md

 3. Total number of pages in the Hatebase vocabulary dataset (`nPages`): you'll need to retrieve this before you can download the dataset since the total number of pages changes with every new update

 ## Number of pages
 In order to retrieve the number of pages in the Hatebase vocabulary dataset, you need to make a vocabulary query without specifying the page numbers.
-The response object (`r`) contains the number of pages, but you'll need to do a little bit of data wrangling to extract the information (for a description of these steps, refer to **How to extract information from a response object**)
+The response object (`r`) contains the number of pages, but you'll need to do a little bit of data wrangling to extract the information (for a description of these steps, refer to **How to retrieve & extract information from a response object**)

 ```{r}
 # Retrieve page numbers